CobaltGames/FNF-Infinitude-Engine/README.md

 # FNF Infinitude Engine
- An FNF Engine, created in Unity.
-Read the README.
+A PsychEngine-like FNF Engine, created in Unity.